The Way We Were

 Chinai's Fancy Lace

-Sister to Chinai's Lacey Lady who produced a lot of champions for Pat Arrington.
+Sister to Chinai's Lacey Lady who produced several champions for Pat Arrington.

 (Who was the dam of BISS Am and Int.
 Ch.
 Extra Special R.O.M.)